cowpod/Hackintosh-MSI-B450M-Bazooka-Max-WiFi/README.md

 - 1TB SiliconPower NVME (TRIM works by default)

 ## What works: [Almost Everything]
-- WiFi (Intel 3... chip).
+- WiFi/Bluetooth (Intel 3... chip).
 - iCloud, iMessage, etc.
 - Continuity/Handoff/Hotspot.
 - CPU/GPU and power saving.
-- USB with patched ACPI tables.
+- USB with patched ACPI tables (all external USB 2 ports disabled in favor of USB 3 ports).
 - DRM (Apple Tv, most things in Safari so far...)

 ## What doesn't work:
 - Apps that use intel-specific instructions.
-These need to be patched manually.
+These need to be patched manually according to the dortania guide.
 - Weird bug where waking by USB requires two taps/clicks instead of one.
+Also fixed in the dortania guide.

 ## Installation